richzhang/colorization/README.md

 (a) Training completes around 450k iterations.
 Training is done on mirrored and randomly cropped 176x176 resolution images, with mini-batch size 40.

-(b) Snapshots every 1000 iterations will be saved in `./train/models/colornet_[ITERNUMBER].caffemodel` and `./train/models/colornet_iter_[ITERNUMBER].snapshot`.
+(b) Snapshots every 1000 iterations will be saved in `./train/models/colornet_iter_[ITERNUMBER].caffemodel` and `./train/models/colornet_iter_[ITERNUMBER].snapshot`.

 (c) If training is interupted, resume training by running `./train/train_resume.sh ./train/models/colornet_iter_[ITERNUMBER].snapshot [GPU_ID]`, where `[ITERNUMBER]` is the last snapshotted model.

 (d) Check validation loss by running `./val_model.sh ./train/models/colornet_iter_[ITERNUMBER].caffemodel [GPU_ID] 1000`, where [ITERNUMBER] is the model you would like to validate.
 This runs the first 10k imagenet validation images at full 256x256 resolution through the model.
-Validation loss on 'colorization_release_v2.caffemodel' is 7715.
+Validation loss on `colorization_release_v2.caffemodel' is 7715.

 (e) Check model outputs by running the IPython notebook demo.
 Replace the release model with your snapshotted model.

 (f) To download reference pre-trained model, run `./models/fetch_release_models.sh`.
 This will load reference model `./models/colorization_release_v2.caffemodel`.
-This model used to generate results in the ECCV 2016 camera ready.
+This model used to generate results in the [ECCV 2016 camera ready](arxiv.org/pdf/1603.08511.pdf).

 For completeness, this will also load model `./models/colorization_release_v2_norebal.caffemodel`, which is was trained without class rebalancing.
 This model will provide duller but "safer" colorizations.
-This will also load model `./models/colorization_release_v1.caffemodel`, which was used to generate the results in the arXiv v1 paper.
+This will also load model `./models/colorization_release_v1.caffemodel`, which was used to generate the results in the [arXiv v1](arxiv.org/pdf/1603.08511v1.pdf) paper.

 ### Citation ###
 If you find this model useful for your resesarch, please use this [bibtex](http://richzhang.github.io/colorization/resources/bibtex_eccv2016_colorization.txt) to cite.